Bob Belcher

-Robert Samuel "Bob" Belcher Jr. is the main protagonist of the adult-animated sitcom Bob's Burgers created by Loren Bouchard for FOX.
+Robert "Bob" Belcher Jr. is the main protagonist of the animated sitcom Bob's Burgers created by Loren Bouchard for Fox.
 He is the often stressed, anxious patriarch of the Belcher family and owner of his restaurant Bob's Burgers.
-He is known for being mild-mannered, pessimistic, and being a terrible businessman, often having financial struggles in keeping the restaurant running and paying rent.
+He is known for being a mild-mannered and pessimistic businessman, often having financial struggles in keeping the restaurant running and paying rent.
 He has a rivalry with the Italian restaurant owner across the street, Jimmy Pesto, and quarrels with local health inspector Hugo.
-Bob is a third-generation restaurant owner, and by nature, loves his business and has big ideas for his different burgers (in particular, having a new "burger of the day" for multiple years).
-He has a strong love for his family, including his wife Linda, and his children Louise, Gene, and Tina Belcher.
+Bob is a third-generation restaurant owner.
+He regularly comes up with ideas to improve his business and appeal to customers (in particular, having a new "burger of the day" for multiple years).
+He is portrayed as a family man, with a wife Linda and three children Louise, Gene, and Tina Belcher.